Edmund Heines: Deputy to Ernst Röhm

 On 1 May 1931, Heines was appointed Deputy to SA-Stabschef Ernst Röhm, the effective commander of the SA and a close friend of Hitler.
 Then in July 1931, Heines also became SA-Führer of SA-Gruppe Silesia.
 After the Nazi seizure of power, Heines was appointed Polizeipräsident (Police President) in Breslau on 25 March 1933.
 He was also named Deputy Gauleiter to Helmuth Brückner in Gau Silesia.
 In addition, he became the Special Plenipotentiary to Silesia of the SA Supreme Leadership.
-In April, he secured a position on the Prussian State Council.
-On 20 April 1933 he was promoted to SA-Obergruppenführer.
+In April, he secured a position on the Prussian State Council until it was dissolved in July, but was reappointed on 14 September to the reconstituted Council formed by Prussian Minister-President Hermann Göring.
+On 20 April 1933 Heines was promoted to SA-Obergruppenführer.
 In July 1933 he became SA-Führer of the new SA-Obergruppe III with oversight of three SA Gruppe, namely, Berlin-Brandenburg, Ostmark and Silesia.
 On 15 March 1934, Silesia was raised to the status of an Obergruppe (VIII) and Heines remained in charge.
 Now at the height of his power, Heines would hold all these posts until his death.

 In early 1933, the establishment of Nazi Germany led to Hitler, now with access to the state apparatus including the Reichswehr, no longer requiring or desiring the street fighting antics of the SA, and seeking to marginalize the organization.
 Röhm was one of the most powerful men in Nazi Germany as de facto commander of the SA, and considered by Hitler to be one of few people who posed a threat to his leadership.
 Hitler already had a personal aversion to Heines who, as Röhm's loyal Deputy, was perceived as a threat by extension.

+The Brown Book of the Reichstag Fire and Hitler Terror claimed that a clique of homosexual stormtroopers led by Heines set the Reichstag fire; the convicted arsonist Marinus van der Lubbe remained behind and agreed to accept the sole blame because of his desperation for affection; and Röhm's assistant Georg Bell was killed to cover it up.
+There was no evidence for these claims, and in fact Heines was in Breslau at the time.
+Nevertheless, the matter was so politically explosive that it was aired at van der Lubbe's trial in Leipzig.